AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * Date and time format constraints are provided in field labels of date fields, to enable the users to enter the date in correct format using keyboard.
 For example, `On Time (MM-DD-YYYY HH:mm)`.
 Here MM is month in two-digit format, YYYY is year, DD is day in two-digit format, HH is hour in 24-hour military format, and mm is minute.

-* Screen readers now announce the `X` symbol to remove the selected tags along with the number of the selected tags.
+* Screen readers announce the option to remove selected tags (`X` symbol) and the number of the selected tags.

 #### Sortable column for Created date of assets in list view (6.5.3.0) {#sortable-date-created-column}